-- higher PIR than it should have been, Inland Revenue will not refund any tax overpayment - lower PIR than it should have been, you may be liable to Inland Revenue for further tax and penalties and have to file an income tax return
+- higher PIR than it should have been, Inland Revenue will not refund any tax overpayment unless the tax relates to the 2021 or later income years. - lower PIR than it should have been, you may be liable to Inland Revenue for further tax and penalties and have to file an income tax return.

 You should note that the Commissioner of Inland Revenue is able to notify the Scheme to disregard a PIR advised by you if the Commissioner considers the rate to be incorrect and will notify the Scheme of the PIR that is to be applied.
-The rate notified by the Commissioner would then apply in respect of your income in the Scheme.
+In these circumstances, we are required to apply the PIR as soon as reasonably practicable.
+The rate notified by the Commissioner would then apply in respect of your income in the Scheme unless you subsequently notify us of a different PIR.